AliBadran716/Realtime_Digital_Filter/README.md

 ## Features

-### Step 1: Setting Up the User Interface
+### Graphical User Interface (GUI)

-1. **Graphical User Interface (GUI):**
-   - Utilizes a GUI library to create an intuitive main window.
+- Utilizes a GUI library to create an intuitive main window with interactive elements.
 - Includes a canvas for the z-plane plot with the unit circle, providing a visual representation of filter design.

-2. **Zeros/Poles Placement:**
+### Zeros/Poles Placement
 - Allows users to interactively place zeros and poles by clicking on the canvas.
 - Supports dragging for easy modification of zero and pole positions.
 - Provides options to add/delete zeros and poles, enhancing flexibility in filter design.

-3. **Clear and Conjugate Options:**
+### Clear and Conjugate Options
 - Offers buttons to clear all zeros, all poles, or both, facilitating quick adjustments to the filter design.
 - Includes a checkbox to enable/disable adding conjugates, allowing users to customize filter characteristics.

-### Step 2: Frequency Response Plot
+### Frequency Response Plot

-4. **Magnitude and Phase Response:**
 - Displays separate graphs for magnitude and phase responses, enabling detailed analysis of filter performance.
 - Updates plots dynamically as users modify zeros and poles, providing real-time feedback during design iterations.

-### Step 3: Real-time Filtering
+### Real-time Filtering

-5. **Lengthy Signal Processing:**
 - Implements signal processing functions using the designed filter for real-time filtering.
 - Visualizes the time progress of the input signal and filtered output, facilitating performance evaluation.

-6. **Temporal Resolution Control:**
 - Includes a slider for controlling the speed/temporal-resolution of the filtering process, offering flexibility in real-time analysis.

-7. **Mouse Input for Real-time Signal:**
 - Allows users to input real-time signals by moving the mouse, providing an intuitive interface for signal generation.
 - Maps mouse motion to signal frequency, enabling users to control the input signal characteristics.

-### Step 4: All-Pass Filters
+### All-Pass Filters

-8. **Library of All-Pass Filters:**
 - Provides a library of pre-defined all-pass filters with visualizations, offering users a range of options for phase correction.

-9. **Custom All-Pass Design:**
 - Implements a feature to design custom all-pass filters by specifying parameters, allowing for fine-tuning of phase correction.

-10. **Enable/Disable All-Pass Elements:**
 - Offers drop-down menus or checkboxes to enable/disable added all-pass elements, providing control over filter configuration.

-### Step 5: Phase Correction
+### Phase Correction

-11. **Automatic Phase Correction:**
 - Implements the addition of all-pass filters to correct phase distortions in the signal, enhancing filter performance.

-12. **User Selection of All-Pass Filters:**
 - Allows users to pick and visualize all-pass filters from the library, facilitating easy integration into the filter design.

-### Step 6: Testing and Optimization
+### Testing and Optimization

-13. **Testing:**
 - Enables thorough testing of the application with various scenarios, ensuring robust performance under different conditions.
 - Validates real-time processing functionality to meet user expectations.

-14. **Optimization:**
 - Optimizes the application for performance, especially during real-time signal processing, ensuring smooth and efficient operation.

 ## How to Use